Meenakshi Shirodkar

-Meenakshi Shirodkar (11 October 1916 – 3 June 1997), born Ratan Pednekar, was an Indian actress who mainly worked in Marathi films, Marathi theatre and television.
+Meenakshi Shirodkar (born Ratan Pednekar; 11 October 1916 – 3 June 1997), was an Indian actress who mainly worked in Marathi films, Marathi theatre and television.
 She made her debut in 1938 and continued to act in films until the early 1970s.
 Her appearance in a swimsuit in the Marathi film Brahmachari (1938) with Master Vinayak stunned the traditional audience.
-She is a grandmother of two Bollywood actresses, Namrata Shirodkar and Shilpa Shirodkar.
+She is the paternal grandmother of two Bollywood actresses, Namrata Shirodkar and Shilpa Shirodkar.

 Personal life

-Shirodkar was born Ratan Pednekar on 11 October 1916 to a Maharashtrian family.
+Shirodkar was born Ratan Pednekar on 11 October 1916 to a Maharashtrian family with Goan roots.
 She started learning Indian classical music at an early age.

-In 1936, she married Dr. Shirodkar, with whom she had a son, who married Marathi actress Gangu Bai and had the Bollywood actresses Namrata Shirodkar and Shilpa Shirodkar, who also worked in the film industry.
-Namrata was crowned as Miss India in 1993 and is married to Tollywood actor, Mahesh Babu and has two children.
+In 1936, she married Dr. Shirodkar, with whom she had a son, who married Marathi actress Gangu Bai and became parents of film actresses Namrata Shirodkar and Shilpa Shirodkar.
+Namrata was crowned Miss India in 1993 and is married to Tollywood actor, Mahesh Babu and has two children.

 On 4 June 1997, Shirodkar died at the age of 80 in Mumbai.